RxLauncherTeam/RxLauncher/README.md

 You can get RxLauncher via three methods:

 1. **Releases:** Download the prebuilt app from our [stable releases](https://github.com/RxLauncherTeam/RxLauncher/releases) or [automatic builds](https://github.com/RxLauncherTeam/RxLauncher/actions).

-## Building

-### Quick Build (Recommended)

-The easiest way to build PojavLauncher is to use the pre-built JREs provided by our CI.

-1. Clone the repository: `git clone https://github.com/PojavLauncherTeam/PojavLauncher.git`
-2. Build the launcher: `./gradlew :app_pojavlauncher:assembleDebug` (Use `gradlew.bat` on Windows)

-The built APK will be located in `app_pojavlauncher/build/outputs/apk/debug/`.

 ### Detailed Build